Mil Mi-28: Design

-The Mi-28 is a new-generation attack helicopter that functions as an air-to-air and air-to-ground partner for the Mi-24 Hind and Ka-50 Hokum.
-The five-blade main rotor is mounted above the body midsection, short, wide, tapered, weapon-carrying wings are mounted to the rear of the body midsection.
-Two turboshaft engines in pods are mounted alongside the top of the fuselage with downturned exhausts.
+The Mi-28 is a new-generation attack helicopter that functions as an air-to-air and air-to-ground partner for the Mi-24 Hind and Ka-50 "Black Shark".
+The main rotor has five blades and is mounted above the body midsection.
+Short, wide, tapered, weapon-carrying wings are mounted to the rear of the body midsection.
+Two 2,200 hp Klimov VK-2500PS turboshaft engines, each producing 2,200 HP, are mounted alongside the top of the fuselage in pods with downturned, infrared-suppressed exhausts.
 The fuselage is slender and tapers to the tail boom and nose.
 It features tandem, stepped-up cockpits, a cannon mounted beneath the belly, and a non-retractable tricycle tail-wheel type landing gear.
 Due to the energy-absorbing landing gear and seats the crew can survive a vertical fall of up to 12 m/s.
-The Mi-28 has a fully armoured cabin, including the windshield, which withstands 7.62 and 12.7mm armor piercing bullets and 20 mm shell fragments.
+The Mi-28 has a fully armoured cabin, including the windshield, which withstands 7.62 and 12.7 mm armor piercing bullets and 20 mm shell fragments.

-The helicopter design is based on the conventional pod and boom configuration, with a tail rotor.
 The main rotor head has elastomeric bearings and the main rotor blades are made from composite materials.
 The tail rotor is designed on a biplane configuration, with independently controlled blades in a non-orthogonal, X-shaped configuration with angles of 35° and 145°.
-A new design of all-plastic rotor blades, which can sustain 30 mm shells, is installed on the Mi-28N night attack variant.
+Mi-28N aircraft are equipped with a new design of all-plastic composite rotor blades which can sustain repeated hits from 30 mm rounds.
+The cockpit is equipped with two heavily armored cockpits, a windshield able to withstand 12.7–14.5 mm caliber bullets, in-nose electronics, and reduced noise characteristics.